-\subsubsection{Problem Definition.}
+\subsubsection{Problem Definition}

 In a vision transformer (ViT)-based \textbf{PFM}, a histopathology image patch $\mathbf{I} \in \mathbb{R}^{H \times W \times 3}$ is divided into a grid of non-overlapping tokens of size $t \times t$.
-Each token is linearly projected into a feature embedding and appended with a learnable class token $\mathbf{z}_{\text{cls}}$ representing global information.
+These tokens are linearly projected into a sequence of feature embeddings and appended with a learnable class token $\mathbf{z}_{\text{cls}}$ representing global information.
 The resulting input sequence is defined as:

 where $\mathbf{E}(\cdot)$ is the patch embedding function, $\mathbf{E}_{\text{pos}}$ denotes positional encodings, and $N = (H/t)\times(W/t)$ is the number of patch tokens.
 After $L$ transformer layers, the final hidden representation $\mathbf{Z}_L = [\mathbf{z}^{L}_{\text{cls}}, \mathbf{z}^{L}_{1}, \dots, \mathbf{z}^{L}_{N}]$ is obtained.